Apps & Software

 • Service Bus: For handling messages from Azure Service Bus queues and topics.

-Choosing the right trigger and bindings helps building end-to-end solutions by integrating different functions with data and services.
+Choosing the right trigger and bindings helps build end-to-end solutions by integrating different functions with data and services.

 Using Durable Functions